Learn How to Become a Citizen of the United States

 Step 3: Prepare for Your Naturalization Interview

-Following your biometrics appointment, you have several months before your interview.
-Take this time to prepare thoroughly so you can feel confident going in.
-You must showcase your ability to speak, read and write in English.
-You must complete a test on U.S. history and government unless you qualify for a waiver based on age or disability.
+After your biometrics appointment, you’ll have several months to prepare for your naturalization interview.
+Use this time wisely to ensure you’re ready.
+You’ll need to demonstrate your ability to speak, read, and write in English, as well as pass a test on U.S. history and government unless you qualify for an exemption due to age or disability.

 Step 4: Attend Your Naturalization Interview